sapo17/BachelorThesis/notes.md

 ### 01.10.22
 - Added guidelines
 - Might be necessary:
-    - Contact *once again* a professor, for a possible topic.
+    - Contact a professor, for a possible topic.

 ### 07.10.22